NuclearInstruments/SCISDK/docs/README.md

 ```

+## 6.3.1 Verify installed version of the library [Windows]
+In the bin\x64 folder or bin\Win32 folder you can find the executable file "SciSDK_DLL_Info.exe" that prints the version of the library installed in your system.

+The tool will print the path of the library and the version of the library.

+Execute this file in the folder you want to use the library (for example the folder where you are compiling your application ) and run it.

+It will display the information of the library that will be used by your application.

+This tool will also print the board low level library path.

+## 6.3.2 Verify installed version of the library [linux]

+In folder tools/src you can find the source code of the tool "SciSDK_DLL_Info.cpp" that prints the version of the library installed in your system.

+g++ SciSDK_DLL_Info.cpp -o scisdk_info -ldl

+Execute this file in the folder you want to use the library (for example the folder where you are compiling your application ) and run it.

+It will display the information of the library that will be used by your application.

 ## 7 Use with Python

 The SciSDK is available as PyPI packet.
 It requires Python > 3.5 You can simply install it system wide